Home Machine Tool Archive Machine Tools For sale & Wanted

 Oneway bed construction.
 The large-diameter tube carries welded-on brackets supporting the machined ways.

-The end of the bed tube (this is a Model 1018) is bracket to both the bench and welded to the ends of the flat ways.
+The end of the bed tube (this is a Model 1018) is bracketed to both the bench and welded to the ends of the flat ways.

-The headstock assembly of the "Large" lathe is also built up from a tube - welded to a stiff rectangular support - and its spindle manufactured from a high-tensile steel hardened and finish ground all over.
+Also built up from a tube, the headstock assembly of the "Large" lathe is welded to a stiff rectangular support and its spindle manufactured from a high-tensile steel hardened and finish ground all over.
 The nose is a M33 by 3.5 mm pitch thread which incorporates a locking arrangement to allow full-speed reverse with safety; the end flange of the Poly-V pulley is provided as standard with 6 holes for the locking plunger to engage with and an additional ring of 48 (optionally 96) holes for indexing work.
 The spindle runs in four bearings - a pair of sealed-for-life, deep-groove, pre-loaded ball bearing immediately behind the nose and a pair of "floating" ball races at the other end - and is driven directly from a high-quality, electronically speed-controlled motor (with a choice of 1.5, 2 and 3 hp) mounted directly beneath the headstock in the base of the stand.
 A 3-step, 10-groove poly-V pulley is provided to give three speed ranges: 0 to 800 rpm, 0 to 1800 rpm and 0 to 3000 rpm.
 To assist in changing the belt from pulley to pulley a section of the headstock is cut away at the top and provided with a heavy drop-in cover.
 Interestingly, the control box for the motor is mounted on a two-part arm pivoted from a bracket beneath the bed; it can thus be swung into any position, either in front of or behind the bed, which takes the operator's fancy.

-The tailstock of the "Large" is of fabricated construction and has a generously-proportioned 1.5" diameter quill (barrel) with a useful No. 3 Morse taper and 4 inches of travel.
+Of fabricated construction, the tailstock of the "Large" has a generously-proportioned 1.5" diameter quill (barrel) with a useful No. 3 Morse taper and 4 inches of travel.
 The assembly is fitted with an extra-long clamping handle and a robust bed clamp - whilst a welded-on "lifting" handle assists with its safe removal and replacement.

-The "Large" lathes really are just that - with tremendous physical presence, considerable weight and as much capacity as even the most experienced and enthusiastic amateur turner could possibly handle with safety; however, even though the lightest weighs 600 lbs (5.4 cwt or 272 Kg) and the heaviest 850 lbs (8.5 cwt or 386 Kg) the overall lengths are not excessive; the shortest model, the 2016 is just 40 inches long whilst the biggest, the 2436, takes up 60 inches.
+Oneway lathes of the "Large" type really are just that - with tremendous physical presence, considerable weight and as much capacity as even the most experienced and enthusiastic amateur turner could possibly handle with safety; however, even though the lightest (the 1224) weighs 300 lbs and the heaviest (the 2436) 850 lbs, the overall lengths are not excessive; the shortest is just 40 inches long (as was the older 2016) and the longest only 60 inches.
 Prices are, however, are another matter, and the maxim of you-get-what-you-pay-for applies very strongly; these are not cheap machines built down to a price for the casual user but a quality product for the serious enthusiast and professional.

-The "Mini" lathe has exactly the same type of headstock construction as the "Large" but with a smaller, 1
+While the "Mini" lathe had exactly the same type of headstock construction as the "Large", it carried a smaller, 1

-5/8" diameter No. 2 Morse taper headstock spindle with 1" x 8 tpi thread; the entire spindle is hardened and ground and runs in exactly the same type of high-quality bearing arrangement as its larger brothers.
-In order to obtain a top speed of 4000 rpm the drive arrangement includes both a continuously variable-speed, inverter-controlled 3-phase motor of 0.5 or 1 hp (the supply required being either 110 or 220 volts, 1-phase, respectively) and a countershaft (jack-shaft) unit with three Poly-V pulley carrying inch-wide, 6-groove belts mounted on the headstock-end bed plate immediately below the spindle.
-The three speed ranges cover: 0 to 1000, 0 to 2000 and 0 to 4000 rpm; because the drive system is biased towards a high top speed - this is, after all, a lathe which will be doing smaller work which requiring high speeds for a good finish - the continuous slow-running speed is limited to not less than 150 rpm.
-Unlike the larger lathe, the tailstock of the 1018 "Mini" lathe is of traditional cast-iron construction with a smaller 1.125" diameter barrel but still with a still-adequate No. 2 Morse taper - and 3 inches of travel.
-The least satisfactory element in the lathe's design can be found in the tailstock spindle clamp - a crude, screw-down affair of the type which should only be employed on the cheapest of machines.
+5/8" diameter No. 2 Morse taper headstock spindle with a 1" x 8 t.p.i thread; the entire spindle was hardened and ground and ran in exactly the same type of high-quality bearing arrangement as its larger brothers.
+In order to obtain a top speed of 4000 rpm the drive arrangement included both a continuously variable-speed, inverter-controlled 3-phase motor of 0.5 or 1 hp (the supply required being either 110 or 220 volts, 1-phase, respectively) and a countershaft (jack-shaft) unit with three Poly-V pulley carrying inch-wide, 6-groove belts mounted on the headstock-end bed plate immediately below the spindle.
+The three speed ranges covered: 0 to 1000, 0 to 2000 and 0 to 4000 rpm; however, because the drive system was biased towards a high top speed - this was, after all, a lathe for smaller work that requires high speeds for a good finish - the continuous slow-running speed was limited to not less than 150 r.p.m.
+Unlike the larger lathe, the tailstock of the 1018 "Mini" lathe was of traditional cast-iron construction with a smaller 1.125" diameter barrel but still with a still-adequate No. 2 Morse taper - and 3 inches of travel.
+The least satisfactory element in the lathe's design could be found in the tailstock spindle clamp - a crude, screw-down affair of the type which should only be employed on the cheapest of machines.

-The bed and ways of the 1018 are identical in arrangement to those of the "Large" lathes, but based on a much smaller 4.5" diameter tube with a wall thickness of 0.25".
+The bed and ways of the 1018 were identical in arrangement to those of the "Large" lathes, but based on a much smaller 4.5" diameter tube with a wall thickness of 0.25".

 The Oneway web site is at: http://www.oneway.on.ca